stan-dev/posteriordb/doc/CONTRIBUTING.md

 CONTENT CHECKLISTS
 -------------

-Below are checklists to contributing parts to
+Below are checklists to contributing to the posterior database.

 ### Add a posterior - CHECKLIST

-1. Use the json file for eight_schools at `posteriors/eight_schools-eight_schools_centered.json` as a template.
-See
+1. Use the json file for eight_schools at `posteriors/eight_schools-eight_schools_centered.json` as a template and mody the file to your posterior.
-1. Save the posterior as `[data_name]-[model_name].json` in `posteriors`
+1. Save the posterior as `[data_name]-[model_name].json` in `posteriors/`
-1. If new data or new model code is needed, this should be added at the same time.
+1. If new data or new model code is needed, added this (see below).
 1. Add a new gold standard for the new posterior (see below)
+1. If you added a new reference, also add the reference in the references file (see below).

 ### Add new data - CHECKLIST

 1. Create an R or python script to generate data as a ziped json file following the format of the posterior data, store the script and the raw data in `data/data-raw/` with the name `[data_name].[r/py]`.
-1. Save the ziped json data in `data/data-raw/`
+1. Save the ziped json data file in `data/data-raw/[data_name].json.zip`
 1. Use the json info for eight_schools at `data/info/eight_schools.info.json` as a template and create an information file on the new data.
 1. If you added a new reference, also add the reference in the references file (see below).

 ### Add new model - CHECKLIST

+If you are adding a totally new framework, create an issue and we see how we can add this in the best way.

 1. Save the model file in `models/[framework]/[model_name].[file extension]` (as an example `models/stan/eight_schools_centered.stan`)
 1. Use the json info for eight_schools at `models/info/eight_schools_centered.info.json` as a template and create an information file on the new model.
-1. If you are adding a totally new framework, create an issue and we see how we can add this.
 1. If you added a new reference, also add the reference in the references file (see below).

 ### Add new gold standard - CHECKLIST

 To see what qualifies as a gold standard, see GOLD_STANDARD_DEFINITION.md.

 1. Save the gold standard file in `gold_standard/[posterior_name].json.zip`.
-See DATABASE_CONTENT.md on how the gold_standard JSON file.
+See DATABASE_CONTENT.md on how the gold_standard JSON file should be structured.

 ### Add new reference - CHECKLIST